 But as with most new things, change can be difficult, and we see it all the time with our clients.
 In Evocon we call it the hesitation paradox – will this work in my factory, how will people react, how difficult it is to implement a new system and so on.
 This means that hesitating to move forward actually robs you of the benefits that you know, you will get.

-So if you hesitate, then know that you are not alone and the roots of this lie in the legacy systems that have plagued the sector for the last few decades.
+So if you hesitate, then know that you are not alone and the roots of this lie in the history of legacy systems.

-Luckily, times have changed, and new, digital and service focused solutions are the new norm.
-It no longer takes months to implement a new system.
-Instead, you can do it within days if not hours (implementing Evocon could be as fast as an hour if preparations are done correctly).
+Luckily, times have changed, and digital and service focused solutions are the new norm.
+It no longer takes months to implement a digital tool.
+Instead, you can do it within days if not hours.
 It costs hundreds, instead of tens of thousands.
 And there is a support team on the other end whose primary focus is to help you with every step of the way.

 We at Evocon understand this, and our primary goal is to help you make your first step as easy as possible.
 And it all starts with our free trial period.
 The test period enables you to run Evocon in your production so that you can experience the benefits first-hand.